Get ready for your first major peak in Ladakh!

 Base Camp to Chokdo via Kongmaru La & drive to Leh via Hemis Monastery.

 From Base Camp, we will start our journey back to Leh.
-High on the energy from a successful summit, today’s trek is a moderate level trek.
-We start walking from Base Camp towards Nimaling & then we will head to Kongmaru pass ( 5260 metres).
+High on energy from a successful summit, today is a moderate level day.
+We start walking from Base Camp towards Nimaling and onwards to Kongmaru La (a famous mountain pass at 5260 metres).
 The trek up to the pass is a steep 2-hour ascent.
-From the pass, you’ll get another chance to view the mighty Karokaram with k2 standing tall.
+From the pass, you’ll get another chance to view the mighty Karokaram with K2 standing tall.
 After crossing the pass, the terrain follows a 3-hour long steep descend.
 We will then reach Chuskirmo.
 Chokdo is a stone’s throw from Chuskirmo and where we’ll meet the road head.
-If we make it back in time, we can also visit the Hemis Monastery.
-Hemis Monastery is one of the most beautiful monasteries and is known for the Hemis festival that takes place every year.
-From the road start, Leh is around 60 km and should take 2 hours to reach.

 [bold_timeline_item_button title=”Expand” style=”” shape=”” color=”” size=”inline” url=”#” el_class=”bold_timeline_group_button”]